MFG Lite - System DB and Login Implementation

 Rules

-• One user belongs to one company.
+• One user belongs to one client.

-• One user has one role.
+• One active ERP user consumes one license.

-• Login handled using OTP.
+• Login is handled using Email OTP.

-• Single session enforcement enabled.
+• Single session enforcement is enabled.

 SQL

-CREATE TABLE [user] (
+CREATE TABLE users (

 id INT IDENTITY(1,1) PRIMARY KEY,

-clientid NVARCHAR(20),
+clientid NVARCHAR(6),

 name NVARCHAR(200),